tonister/ng.clock/README.md

 ```

 ### Customising
-Both of these directives have some attributes to modify them with to Your liking
+Both of these directives have some attributes to modify how the clock looks like

 #### The digital clock
 By default the digital clock has only hours and minutes displayed and the colon in beteen them is used to reference the seconds passing by blinking.